Addieryn/triple-rift/README.md

   5. spells unlimited
   6. 1 event if owned (?)instead of spells

+- cannot place creature on top of other creature
-- no colors
+- no colors matter
-- most "tamed" wins (game mode)
+- most "tamed" wins
-- (?)legends have a re-attack
+- (?)legends have a re-attack (token)
 - (?)cards played in any direction
 - (?)game ends when all terrains are played(timer)
-- (?) first creature cant me tamed/gains block for 1 turn
+- (?) first creature cant be tamed/gains block for 1 turn

+### Areana
+- PHASE:
+  1. draw
+  2.

+### Kill the commander
+- PHASE:
+  1. draw
+  2.

+### Paths to legends
+- PHASE:
+  1. draw
+  2.

+### Dungeons
+- PHASE:
+  1. draw
+  2.

+### Encounters
+- PHASE:
+  1. draw
+  2.

 ## Card mechanics